NexusMutual/docs/docs/protocol/claims-assessment.md

 ### What happened to the 70% consensus threshold and the 36-hour voting window?

 <!-- @check Assessments.minVotingPeriod = 3 days -->
 Those were V1 rules, retired in March 2023.
 Today, voting stays open for at least 72 hours.
-A majority of the three Claims Committee assessors must vote accept.
+A majority of accept votes approves a claim: 2 of the 3 Claims Committee assessors.

 ## Claims History